 Paul is a software engineer, trainer and speaker specialised in data-driven solutions on Apple platforms with an emphasis on prototyping, best practices and balance with agility.
-He started programming back in the days of Fortran, graduated with a PhD in Computational Physics from UCLan and currently building multi-platform software solutions at Lupo, a software consultancy in London, UK.
+He started programming back in the days of Fortran, graduated with a PhD in Computational Physics from UCLan and currently hailing from London, UK.

 Janie Clayton is an iOS developer and author living in Madison, WI.
 Janie is the author of the forthcoming Metal Programming Guide.
 She gave up her previous life to pursue programming in 2012 and so far has not regretted this decision.
 She catalogues her journey on her blog, redqueencoder.com.
 When she isn't coding Janie is spending some quality time making music, cuddling with her pugs, and contemplating the nature of existence.